RausG/qlik-sense-timeline/README.md

 '
 ```

-First there is the titel of the tooltip in a seperate ```<div>``` element.
+First there is the title of the tooltip in a seperate ```<div>``` element.
 The used SubID is not in the string.
 So Qlik Sense gets the corresponding value from the field for the displayed bar.

 ```html
 <div style="padding:5px;"><h1>' & SubID & '</h1></div>